Paxton Lynch: Pittsburgh Steelers

-On September 17, 2019, Lynch was signed to the Pittsburgh Steelers practice squad.
+On September 17, 2019, Lynch was signed to the practice squad of the Pittsburgh Steelers.
 He was promoted to the active roster on October 11, 2019, following an injury to Mason Rudolph.

 On September 5, 2020, Lynch was waived by the Steelers during final roster cuts.

 Saskatchewan Roughriders

 On June 28, 2021, it was announced that Lynch had signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He did not dress for games during the season as he was the fourth string quarterback and spent most of the time on the one-game injured list.
-He was released on February 22, 2022.
+He was placed on the injured list on August 5, 2021, before the start of the 2021 CFL season.
+He was activated on August 13, placed on the injured list again on September 4, activated again on September 23, and placed on the injured list for the third time on November 12.
+Overall, he was the third-string quarterback (behind Cody Fajardo and Isaac Harker) through the first 13 games of the regular season but did not dress for any games.
+Beginning on November 30, 2021, a federal mandate in Canada was put into place prohibiting people who have not been vaccinated against COVID-19 from flying.
+Lynch was the Roughriders' only unvaccinated player.
+As he could no longer travel with the team, Lynch was demoted to the practice roster on November 19, being replaced on the active roster by former practice roster quarterback Mason Fine.
+Lynch was placed on the injured list for the fourth time on November 27.
+He was placed on the team's reserve/suspended list on December 4, 2021, prior to the West Final playoff game against the Winnipeg Blue Bombers.
+Lynch was released by Saskatchewan on February 22, 2022.

 Michigan Panthers

-On February 22, 2022, Lynch signed with the United States Football League and was selected with the eighth pick of the 12th round of the 2022 USFL Draft by the Michigan Panthers.
+On February 22, 2022, Lynch signed with the United States Football League (USFL). and was selected with the eighth pick of the 12th round of the 2022 USFL draft by the Michigan Panthers.
 Lynch was the last of 16 quarterbacks taken in the draft and the only one to have started an NFL regular season game before being drafted.
 He was transferred to the inactive roster on May 5, 2022, with a leg injury.

 Orlando Guardians

 Lynch signed with the Orlando Guardians of the XFL on January 30, 2023.
-In his Week 1 start against the Houston Roughnecks, Lynch completed 14-20 passes for 125 yards with 1 passing touchdown as well as 1 interception before being benched for backup QB Quinten Dormady in the 33–12 loss.
-His benching led him to be the first quarterback to ever be benched in the NFL, CFL, USFL, and XFL.
+In his Week 1 start against the Houston Roughnecks, Lynch completed 14 of 20 passes for 125 yards with one passing touchdown, as well as one interception before being benched for backup quarterback Quinten Dormady in the 33–12 loss.
+Lynch was waived on April 5, 2023.

+San Antonio Brahmas

+On April 5, 2023, the San Antonio Brahmas claimed Lynch off waivers from the Orlando Guardians.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

+Colorado Spartans

+On November 1, 2025, Lynch signed with the Colorado Spartans of the National Arena League.